dervishe-/f-droid-web/README.md

 f-droid-web
 ===========

-A simple and lightweight webpage which aims is to present the apps sotred in a f-droid repository
+A simple and lightweight webpage which aims is to present the apps stored in a f-droid repository

 Todo:
 * Filter the apps